Reef aquarium: Display tank

 A "reef ready" or simply "drilled" tank is often used.
 This style of tank has holes drilled into the rear pane allowing water to drain into the sump or refugium.

 These drains are usually housed in an internal overflow apparatus made of plastic or glass which encloses a drain standpipe and a water return line.
 The surface water pours over the overflow, down the standpipe, through PVC piping, into the sump.
 After transiting the sump, water is pushed by a return water pump through the second hole and into the aquarium.

-Alternatively, standard non-drilled aquariums employ an external "hang-on" overflow that feeds water via continuous siphon to the sump.
+Alternatively, standard non-drilled aquariums employ an external "hang-on" overflow that feeds water via continuous siphon to the sump to fig 1.

 The tanks are usually constructed from either glass or acrylic.
 Acrylic has the advantage of optical clarity, lightness, and ease of drilling.
 Drawbacks include a tendency to scratch easily, bowing, and often limited access from above due to top bracing.
 Glass aquariums are heavier but harder to scratch.
 Other materials such as epoxy-coated plywood have been used by industrious DIYers, but these materials are typically reserved for the construction of larger tanks.